How Long Do Nicotine Cravings Last?

 The Two Kinds of Cravings

-Before we map the timeline, you need to understand that not all cravings are the same.
+Before mapping the timeline, you need to understand that not all cravings are the same.
 They come from different places in your brain, and they follow different timelines.

 Physical Cravings (Withdrawal-Driven)